autogluon/autogluon/docs/tutorials/course/core.md

 # Search Space and Decorator

-This tutorial explains the supported search spaces and how to use them, including simple search spaces (:class:`autogluon.space.Int`, :class:`autogluon.space.Real`, :class:`autogluon.space.Categorical`) and nested search spaces (:class:`autogluon.space.Categorical`, :class:`autogluon.space.List`, :class:`autogluon.space.Dict`).
+This tutorial explains the supported search spaces and how to use them, including simple search spaces (Int, Real and Categorical) and nested search spaces (Categorical, List, Dict).
-AutoGluon also enables search spaces in user-defined objects using the decorator :func:`autogluon.obj` and user-defined functions using the decorator :func:`autogluon.func`.
+AutoGluon also enables search spaces in user-defined objects using the decorator `ag.obj` and user-defined functions using the decorator `ag.func`.

 ## Search Space